5Doppelgangers/Final/README.md

 ### The Model
 - We chose to use a linear regression model as it designed to try and predict a value, in this case, starting salary.
 Some limitations of linear regression models are:
  - Linear Regression is Limited to Linear Relationships
- - It assumes there is a straight-line relationship between dependent and independent variables, sometimes this is incorrect -Looks only at the Mean of the Dependent Variable
+      - It assumes there is a straight-line relationship between dependent and independent variables, sometimes this is incorrect
+ - Looks only at the Mean of the Dependent Variable
       - Not a complete description of relationships among variables